DaniilYarmolenko/rsschool-cv/cv.md

 ## Education
   I think that it is not necessary to write about geological education :relieved:
-  Sometimes I'm ashamed to admit it - I'm a pirate :pirate_flag: I took courses from otus, geekbrains, and yandex.
+  Sometimes I'm ashamed to admit it - I'm a pirate ☠️ I took courses from otus, geekbrains, and yandex.
 But the main disadvantage in my method is the lack of mentors and support.
-Sometimes it is difficult to force yourself to go to the goal and jump to another topic (I studied it even Vapor :hot_face:).
+Sometimes it is difficult to force yourself to go to the goal and jump to another topic (I studied it even Vapor 😳).

 ## English
 My weakest point...
 My level is probably under-intermediate.
 Online translator as a drug - I can't retrain.
 I study English every day.